Filter by Subcategory

 *PLEASE NOTE: You will NOT be officially registered until ALL paperwork as well as payment has been submitted.

-Monitoring Nitrous Oxide Use - (Hybrid) (12874)
+Monitoring Nitrous Oxide Use (Hybrid) (22456)

-with Shannon Farrell & Katrina Magee
+with Katrina Magee and Roza Sheykoleslam

 This course prepares dental assistants and dental hygienists to monitor nitrous oxide use during dental procedures.
 Upon successful completion of the course, the participant will meet the qualifications stipulated by the NH Board of Dental Examiners.

-Online portion: Must be completed prior to attending clinical portion
+Online portion: Must be completed prior to attending clinical portion.

-Online portion from 10/28 - 11/18/23
+Online portion from February 23 - March 8, 2025

-In person at NHTI - 11/18/23 from 8:30am - 1:30pm
+In person at NHTI - March 8, 2025 from 8:30am - 1:30pm

 Prerequisites: RDH, ADA Graduate Dental Assistant or proof of completion of POI and ICP courses.
 (Must submit certificates.)